 Fabrika has 98 rooms suitable for any budget.
 Here you can stay in dorms, twin private with bunk beds, private rooms with single and double beds and apartment-style suite with private terrace.

 The bathroom has all the necessary toiletries like shower gel and soap.
 There even was a hairdryer.
 If needed, there are single-use toiletries sold at the reception if you forgot something.
-Price is reasonable as well.
+The price is reasonable as well.

 While I was working in my room during my stay in Fabrika Tbilisi, it was so quiet that I had a feeling I was the only one in the entire building!

 This is where you step in when you enter the venue.
 Organic plants, colorful vintage, and modern furniture adorn the polished concrete walls of the building.
-High ceiling with big windows to the floor brings natural light into the room.
+A high ceiling with big windows to the floor brings natural light into the room.

-An enormous paved area features different food vendors, various shops, and a co-working space.
-Here, you’ll meet local entrepreneurs who bring creative vibe and atmosphere to the complex.
+An enormous paved courtyard features different food vendors, various shops, and a co-working space.
+Here, you’ll meet local entrepreneurs who bring a creative vibe and atmosphere to the complex.